Best Places to Enjoy Ice Skating Near Ottawa

 Lansdowne Skating Court

 Go for a skate with the historic Aberdeen Pavilion as a picture-perfect backdrop at the Lansdowne Skating Court at Lansdown Park.
-Surrounded by one of the city’s most popular shopping and dining locations in the beautiful neighbourhood of the Glebe, the Skating is a refrigerated surface, open from December to mid-March.
-The rink is popular in December when the Ottawa Christmas Market takes place, just steps from the rink, and during the Sunday winter Farmers’ Markets.
+Surrounded by one of the city’s most popular shopping and dining districts in the neighbourhood of the Glebe, the Skating Court is a refrigerated surface, open from December to mid-March.
+The rink is popular during the holiday season during the Ottawa Christmas Market, and during the Sunday winter Farmers’ Markets.
 There is a trailer onsite (open evenings and weekends) to switch your boots to skates, and washrooms are available in the Aberdeen pavilion during the day.

 Ice conditions: Refrigerated